NeeNoise left this comment on my last post:

 - Self-awareness: This was something I had to teach myself over time.
 The CBT helped, as did my counsellor, and some anger management books, as well as books on philosophy, ethics, psychology, self-knowledge, etc.

 - Confidence: That just came over time, from kicking ass with my goals.

 I’ve achieved other things in my life too – I got briliant at photography & Photoshop by sheer hard work day in, day out.
 I did a “365 Project” where I had to take a photo every single day for 365 days in a row.
-I’ve gotten laid enough times I’ve now lost count, including something like 10 threesomes (something I never thought would EVER happen to me in a million years).
-I’ve cold approached 800 or so girls & banged 80+ girls from Tinder/online dating over the years.
+I’ve gotten laid enough times I’ve now lost count, including a bunch of threesomes (something I never thought would EVER happen to me in a million years).
+I’ve banged 100+ girls from Tinder/online dating/approaching in the street.
 And I finally set up this site, which is something I’ve been saying I’ll do for ages.

 So as you can see, I’m a long way from where I started.
 I obviously still have a LONG way to go – I feel like I’m about 5% of the way into my journey.
-I haven’t worked on finances/starting a business, my body is only 10% of where I want it to be, I still have a LONG way to go with getting the sex life I want, and I feel like there’s a million billion things I’m still to learn.
+I haven’t worked on finances/starting a business, my body is only 10% of where I want it to be, I still have a bit of a way to go with sex, and I feel like there’s a million billion things I’m still to learn.
 I’m super excited for the future.